yuu0223/FastAPI_Backend/README.md

 4. 會員註冊／登入
 5. Line Bot

-> Here we just provide the backend code.
+> Here we just provide the code of backend.
 If you want to try frontend, you can meet this [github website](https://github.com/timsu92/I_need_you).

 ## Init Backend
 ### User Stories